 The facility has tables (both round and rectangle) available for use when renting.

-Click here for Old Armory Rental Rules and Regulations
+Click here for Old Armory Rules and Pricing

 Fire Occupancy Limit (2014):